-Installing the development version
+Installing the development version (Linux / Mac OSX)

 Make sure you have installed git and a recent C++ compiler supporting C++11 (See above sections for requirements of building C++ core).
-On Windows, Rtools must be installed, and its bin directory has to be added to PATH during the installation.

 Due to the use of git-submodules, devtools::install_github can no longer be used to install the latest version of R package.
 Thus, one has to run git to check out the code first: